thisisthedarshan/vscode-pss/README.md

 This extension is built on the [PSS 3.0 Language Reference Manual](https://www.accellera.org/images/downloads/standards/pss/Portable_Test_Stimulus_Standard_v3.0.pdf)

 > NOTE: THIS EXTENSION IS WORK IN PROGRESS SINCE ITS MY FIRST ONE.

+---

+You can find the extension on VS Code Marketplace